 Do you know someone who exhibits fluctuating cognitive impairment?
 One moment they seem crazy, then the next perfectly normal?
 And over time, the crazy seems to become more frequent and is augmented by delusional behavior?
 They see and hear things that aren’t really there.
 The diagnosis is dementia, with Alzheimer’s Disease (AD) the suspected cause.
-But it might be Lewy Body Dementia.
+But, it Alzheimer’s or Lewy Body Dementia?

 Is difficulty with mobility also a problem?
 Shuffling or wide-stanced gait, increasing frailness, rigid muscles, tremors, difficulty with small motor movements such as writing?
 This could be classified as Parkinson’s.
 But maybe it isn’t.

 Progressive decline in mental ability and motor control (movement) may be caused by Lewy Body Disease (LBD).
 The disease is often mistaken for AD and goes undiagnosed, because many medical professionals are still not familiar with it.
 Yet, LBD affects an estimated 1.4 million individuals in the U.S.

 LBD is the second most common form of degenerative dementia next to AD and is caused by presence of Lewy bodies (abnormal deposits of a protein called alpha synuclein in the brain).
 Regardless of the initial symptoms, over time LBD will develop cognitive, physical, sleep, and behavior disorders.
 Hallucinations, delusions, intermittent (and seemingly recoverable) memory loss, and insomnia are common symptoms.